 Once you have everything cleaned up around your property, it is time to start planning for the spring.
 The fall is a great time to plant bulbs.
 Choose your bulbs and get them in the ground before the first hard frost.

 Fall landscaping maintenance tips are not all about out with the old.
-Fall planting can help you to have a great color show in the early days of springs.
+Fall planting can help you to have a great color show in the early days of spring.
 There are plenty of showy flowers that come from bulbs.

 If you want some late-blooming show for the fall, plant mums, ornamental cabbage, and other ornamental veggies like potatoes.
 These hardy plants will stay vibrant until the first killing frost.